FSX/misaka/docs/pages/manual.md

 % python setup.py install
 ~~~

+Visual Studio's support for C is not optimal and most VS compilers are missing
+`stdint.h`, which is needed to compile Misaka.
+This file can be downloaded
+from [msinttypes][] and put into `C:\Program Files (x86)\Microsoft Visual Studio 9.0\VC\include`
+for example.

 `setup.py` has been extended with some extra commands:

     clean          - cleanup directories created by packaging and build processes